What Can B2B Marketers Gain from Growth Hacking?

 Yeah.
 I would say with growth hacking, what ends up happening is when you get a few people doing it within an organization, it just starts happening right?
 You don’t have to really get everyone in the group involved.
 You want a team that could feed off a pizza.
 If it takes more than one pie, you have too many people.
 When Facebook does a lot of changes, it’s not a big team.
 It’s usually like a team that eats off one pizza.

-Can you share some resources for marketers to learn more about growth hacking?
+Resources for marketers to learn more about growth hacking?

 You can check out growthhackers.com I don’t contribute much to it, but I know that’s a great resource.